-Today is September 11 and the Navigate the Chaos question to consider is “how often do you get back up and keep fighting?”
-One of the most common themes among those mentioned in the Navigate the Chaos series is the ability to get back up and keep fighting.
-Falling down is an inevitable byproduct of translating dreams into reality.
-Adena Friedman is someone who understands today’s reflection from years of fighting.
+Today is September 11 and the Navigate the Chaos question to consider is “how often are you practicing getting metaphorically punched?”
+One of the most common themes among those mentioned in the Navigate the Chaos series is their ability to practice getting metaphorically punched.

 In a May 2019 article “The taekwondo black belt who runs the Nasdaq” published by the BBC, Kieron Johnson summarized Friedman’s struggles that helped her navigate the chaos of her career.
 Johnson wrote: “Nasdaq CEO Adena Friedman says that being a black belt in taekwondo has helped her become more fearless in business.
 The 49-year-old boss of the Nasdaq took up the martial art more than a decade ago, after taking her two sons to classes from a young age.”

 According to Friedman “It is a great discipline for my body and mind.
 It has impressed upon me the idea that success is in my control.
 It has also helped reduce the fear of getting [metaphorically] punched.
 I know that I can get hit, and it's not the worst thing in the world.
 I just need to decide to get back up and keep fighting."

 Friedman, who has been the chief executive of Nasdaq since January 2017, is one of the world's leading female business leaders.
 Forbes magazine rates her as the 16th "most powerful" woman on the planet.
 She first joined the business back in 1993 as a 24-year-old unpaid intern.